 Another famous vessel built at Wallsend which although of a much smaller scale than the Mauretania was perhaps of even greater stature in historical significance.
 Here we refer, of course, to Turbinia.

-The steam turbine was invented by the Newcastle inventor and industrialist Charles Algernon Parsons – who through his invention has been described ‘as the man who invented the 20th century’.
+The steam turbine was invented by the Newcastle inventor and industrialist Charles Algernon Parsons – who through his invention has been described ‘as the man who invented the twentieth century’.
 In 1884 Parsons set up the Parsons Marine Turbine Company for building the engines.

 Turbinia herself was built by the Wallsend steel firm of Brown and Hood and incorporated the new engine with Turbinia really showing off the capability of this new development.
 At a naval demonstration at Spithead off the Isle of Wight, in 1897, with an audience that included the Prince of Wales, the Turbinia raced between two navy shapes at speeds previously unseen and evaded a naval boat that attempted to pursue.

-The North Eastern Marine Engineering works at Wallsend of 1882 soon became the famed makers of the Parsons turbines, fitted into naval ships.
+The North Eastern Marine Engineering works at Wallsend of 1882 soon became the famed makers of the Parsons turbines, that were fitted into naval ships.
 The technology was also adopted by Cunard and those same turbines made possible the record breaking feats of the Mauretania.

 The RMS Mauretania incidentally made her last voyage from New York to Southampton in September 1934.
 Her fittings were sold for scrap and she made her way to the ship breaking yard at Rosyth the following May in a sad end to a very distinguished career.
 The Turbinia however, survives and is now the star attraction at Newcastle’s wonderful Discovery Museum.